niuers/Distributed-System-Design-Review/Caching.md

    * EHCache
    * JBoss Cache
    * OSCache
+9. You can run out of RAM for the cache

 ## Website Cache
 1. .html: Craiglist saves data as .html and re-use them to improve performance instead of in XML, MySQL and generate pages dynamically